-If you’re thinking of visting London with the family during the school holidays, why not take in a show while you’re there?
-We’ve picked out our favourite family-friendly theatre shows in the West End to give you some inspiration.
+If you’re thinking of visiting London with the family during the school holidays, why not take in a show while you’re there?
+We’ve picked out our favourite theatre breaks in the West End that are great for all the family to give you some inspiration.

 Exactly what you wished for, a real feel good show for all the family with colourful costumes, superb scenery and dazzling special effects.
 All of the songs familiar from the popular Disney film are included as well as some new additions written specially for the stage production.
 Highlights of Aladdin the musical are the Cave of Wonders scene and the magic carpet ride.
 Genie-us!

 For those about to rock…a brand new musical in the West End.
 School of Rock is based on the film starring Jack Black as a struggling musician who poses as a supply teacher at a posh prep school.
 With original songs by Andrew Lloyd Webber and rock classics as featured in the film, a rockin’ good time will be had by all!

 Based on Roald Dahl’s much loved book, Matilda has been playing to packed houses in the West End for more than five years.
 Featuring original songs written by Australian comedian and musician Tim Minchin and all your favourite characters like the fearsome Miss Trunchbull, Miss Honey and of course Matilda herself.
 The show won seven prestigious Olivier Awards in 2012, a record for a musical, and followed this up with five Tony Awards on Broadway the following year.